sufiankaki/tweets2kinesis/README.md

-# Filter Tweets and Put them to AWS Kinesis Data Streams
+# Stream Tweets and Put them to AWS Kinesis Data Streams

-This project deals with how you can retrieve tweets using Twitter API v2 using Tweepy and insert them into a Kinesis Data Stream.
+This project deals with how you can stream tweets using Twitter API v2 using Tweepy and insert them into a Kinesis Data Stream.
 This work is built over the work you may find [here](https://towardsdatascience.com/how-to-create-a-dataset-with-twitter-and-cloud-computing-fcd82837d313)

 While going through this above link, I realised it does not support Twitter API v2 so I made some changes to the code that you can find in `RetrieveTweets.py`